libical/libical/doc/UsingLibical.md

 ```

 The fileset keeps an inmemory copy of the components, and this set
-must be written back to the file ocassionally.
+must be written back to the file occasionally.
 There are two routines
 to manage this:

 ```c